namazso/MagicSigner/README.md

 You can also just set the clock on your computer back.
 However that needs admin privileges, and has the tendency to break other apps, because it invalidates all the certificates TLS connections (like HTTPS) uses for the time.

+## How to defend against this

+Simply apply the [Microsoft vulnerable driver blocklist](https://learn.microsoft.com/en-us/windows/security/threat-protection/windows-defender-application-control/microsoft-recommended-driver-block-rules) which contains all the known leaked certificates.

 ## License

     BSD Zero Clause License